NFOK13000U Dairy Processes and Equipment

 equipment needed for production of specific dairy products

-- Discuss measures for optimization of process efficiency in production of dairy products
+- Discuss measures for optimization of process performance in production of dairy products

 See Absalon for at list of course literature.
 It will include a collection of reviews, book chapters, and original scientific litterature.

-Minor costs for one-day excursions (e.g. transportation) are payed by the students.
+Minor costs for one-day excursions (e.g. transportation) are paid by the students.